chevcast/shotgun/README.md

 ### The 'help' command

 Shotgun has a few built-in commands and one of those is 'help'.
 When the help command is specified by itself it lists all the available commands and their description message.
 The help command also accepts an argument, the name of a specific command.
-If a specific command is specified then the help command will print the command, its usage syntax, its description, and list all the available options (if any) for the command.
+If a specific command is specified then the help command will print the command, its usage syntax, its description, and list all the defined available options (if any) for the command.

 The shell instance has an execute function.
 This is the primary entry point into the shotgun module.
 It takes in a command line string, parses it appropriately, and returns a result object.